forestgrape/coronavirus/index.md

 ### ventilation
-Ventilation reduces the indoor airborne spread, since the virion density in outside air is magnitudes lower than in indoor air.
+Ventilation reduces the indoor airborne spread, since the virion density in [outside air](#outside-is-safer) is much lower than in indoor air.

 * [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
 * [Salathe et al](#salathe) simulate both the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
 They find that good ventilation is in their setting as effective as vaccinating around half of the population.

+### distancing
+Both aerosol/droplets (reek of alcohol like spread) and dry particulates (smoke-like) can be reduced with distancing.
+Outside or with good ventilation, less distance is required.
+So if inside 2 meters is good, outside likely half a meter is enough.
+Wind direction should be considered outside.
+Inside, the airflow can have a direction too: e.g. the kitchen hood and the toilet venting draw air.

+### Handling Covid-19 Cases and Quarantine
+The focus should be on monitoring cases both for disease progression and to figure out infection paths.

+#### instructions
+* a mask order in public indoor space (including inside own building).
+* avoid crowded places
+* instructions how to ventilate the room and flat before opening extern doors

+#### isolation
+To reduce spread isolation can be a radical option.
+* this option should be used with care since it can discourage people from testing or disclosing socials contacts and travel history.
+* a complete stay at home order is in my opinion *not* appropriate according to current scientific knowledge and may even be contra-productive:
+    - going outside is important for an intact immune system and good health.
+This is important for infected.
+    - indoor sports or movement can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk
+    - avoiding indoor or crowded public space is important however

+<p id='risk-assessment'></p>

+## Risk Assessment

+### balancing of measures
+* Monitoring the personal of open(ed) businesses can be an indication for a new/increased Sars-CoV-2 spread.
+Representative samples twice per week should do the job.
+* Step by Step Adjusting helps to find a balance without sudden big changes.
+* All people belonging to a risk group for severe Covid-19 should be eligible to obtain free masks from pharmacies and doctors.
+The health care professionals should evaluate the model for a good fit and instruct the usage.
+* Workers and patients of old-age homes, hospitals and similar institutions should monitor their health closely, watch for early Covid-19 signs and have easy access to Covid-19 PCR tests.
+Tests can also be used to do sampling to have an overview.
+Early action is important in these settings.
+Overall good life quality should be the goal.
+E.g. longterm prohibit visits is likely no solution.

 ### outside is safer
 Outside the viruses get dilluted and then are inactivated faster than inside.
 Due to inactivation and clearance there's no accumulation.
 However, outside infection probability is not zero just smaller than inside.
 At close distance there is still chance for transmission.
 - [dilution](#dilution): The virion density decreases rapidly due to the air exchange that is present outdoors.
-- [virion destruction](#virion-destruction): sunlight and heat  destroy virions or at least increases the decay.<!-- check humidity effect on virus survival-->
+- [virion destruction](#virion-decay): sunlight and heat  destroy virions or at least increases the decay.<!-- check humidity effect on virus survival-->
 - [virion clearance](#virion-clearance): Humidity, rainfall and abundant attachment surfaces clear the air from virions.

 #### dilution